PDA personal use app list

 Default prebuilt

 Prebuilt & available in the ROM from the get go.
-Enough for regular uses, but couldn't read anything else outside /storage (SD Maid handles everything else outside /storage).
-As of A11, the default file manager is unable to write to /Android/obb.
+Enough for regular uses, but couldn't read anything else outside /storage (SD Maid handles everything else outside /storage & TWRP is sufficient for me when I want to tamper with system files).
+As of A11, the default file manager is unable to write to /Android.

 No links can be provided, as they're prebuilt in every ROMs.